 Trust is the cornerstone of your relationship with your dog.
 Think of it as an investment—the more you put in, the more it grows.
 Stay patient, stay calm, and most importantly, enjoy this precious stage.
 It’s fleeting, and before you know it, your puppy will be a well-behaved young dog.

 One of the best things you can do for both you and your pup is to establish a consistent routine.
 Remember, when your puppy enters your home, it’s leaving behind everything it’s ever known.
-A good routine will help your pup feel secure and grounded in its new environment.
+Creating and sticking to your puppy's schedule will help your pup feel secure and grounded in its new environment.

 Your routine will depend on your lifestyle, but here are some key elements to consider:

-By establishing and sticking to a routine, you’ll help your puppy feel secure and adapt more quickly to its new life with you.
+By establishing and sticking to your puppy's routine, you’ll help your puppy feel secure and adapt more quickly to its new life with you.

 This transition period is a crucial time in your puppy’s life.
 It’s also your chance to instill good habits that will last a lifetime.